AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 • Respond appropriately when abuse has or is suspected to have occurred.

-• Ensure that the agreed safeguarding adults and child, children and young people procedures are always followed.
+• Ensure that the procedures agreed to safeguard adults and children, children and young people are always followed.

-• Understand how diversity, beliefs and values of people who use services may influence the identification, prevention and response to safeguarding concerns.
+• Understand how the diversity, beliefs, and values of people who use services may influence the identification, prevention, and response to safeguarding concerns.

-• Ensure that information is available for people that use services and that family members are aware of what to do if they have a concern.
+• Ensure that information is available for people who use services and that family members know what to do if they are concerned.

 • Ensure that we have a DBS check in line with the requirements of the Independent Safeguarding Authority.